tom-krieger/puppetfile-version-checker/README.md

 ### Examples

-Create a new Puppetfile together with a report and exclude some mudules.
+Create a new Puppetfile together with a report and exclude some modules from update or commenting when deprecated.
 ```bash
 ./puppetfile-version-checker -p Puppetfile -u
                              -o /var/tmp/Puppetfile.updated